alabalag1/SVG_Files/README.md

 * Creating a new Figure
 * Erasing a Figure
 * Translating figures horizontally and vertically
+* Line by line searching for each and every Figure and its properties

 ## About
 Project 2 OOP FMI